XinFinOrg/Docs-XF/docs/general/faq.md

 ### Ecosystem

-!!! quote "What incentives have partners and dApp developers to build on XinFin Network?"
+!!! quote "What incentives do the partners and dApp developers have to build on XinFin Network?"
     XinFin Network supports all EVM-compatible smart-contracts, protocols, and atomic cross-chain token transfers.
 	This means that any smart-contract written in Ethereum protocol can be easily ported to XinFin Network.